-5.3.1 Estimation of the total charges
+Estimation of the total charges

 An adequate coverage of the funding needs is based on an accurate estimation of what the decommissioning and waste management costs will be.
-This estimation is affected by several uncertainties that have already
+This estimation is affected by several uncertainties that have already been described in this report, linked for example to the lack of experience in the field.
+Early closures or extensions of the operating lifetimes of nuclear plants have also a significant effect.

-118 OJ L199, 2.8.2011, p.
-48.
+&lt;sup>118 OJ L199, 2.8.2011. p.
+48

-119 Source: Responses submitted by members of the Decommissioning Funding Group to the questionnaires designed to update information on individual Member States alignment to the Commission Recommendation (2006/851/Euratom) on the management of financial resources for the decommissioning of nuclear installations, spent fuel and radioactive waste, except the cases of the UK, where information was obtained from public sources available at the Nuclear Decommissioning Authority webpage and Finland, where information was complemented with the National Program referred in note 122.
+Source: Responses submitted by members of the Decommissioning Funding Group to the questionnaires designed to update information on individual Member States alignment to the Commission Recommendation (2006/851/Euratom) on the management of financial resources for the decommissioning of nuclear installations, spent fuel and radioactive waste, except the cases of the UK, where information was obtained from public sources available at the Nuclear Decommissioning Authority webpage and Finland, where information was complemented with the National Program referred in note 122.
 Note: not all Member States have issued a National decommissioning strategy.
-For those cases, we have reflected the expected/preferred strategy, if any.
+For those cases, we have reflected the expected/ preferred strategy, if any.

-120 As it is the case in Germany.
+&lt;sup>120 As it is the case in Germany.
 However, the government has asked a commission to make recommendations on how to safeguard the funding of the decommissioning by the end of February 2016.
 A public trust, which would safeguard the nearly EUR 40 billion in provisions set aside so far by the utilities, is one option under discussion.